nsfcac/repacss-user-guide/docs/getting-started-at-REPACSS.md

 ## Submitting Your First Job

 REPACSS employs the SLURM workload manager to schedule jobs.

+!!! tip
+    Interactive sessions should be used exclusively for development and debugging purposes.
+Once your job is ready for full execution, please submit it using a SLURM batch job.
 ### Sample SLURM Script

 ```bash